mikhailyumanov/compilers_course_4sem_2020/README.md

 # compilers_course_4sem_2020

-Run run_tests from milestoneN... dir to run tests.
+Run run_tests from milestoneN... dir to build (if was not built) and run tests.